 Nightmare in New Orleans

-Grim Reaper still wishing to destroy the Avengers took his brother's body to Black Talon and paid him to use his voodoo magic to revive Wonder Man.
+Grim Reaper, still wishing to destroy the Avengers, took his brother's body to Black Talon and paid him to use his voodoo magic to revive Wonder Man.
 With Wonder Man brought back to life, the Grim Reaper was hoping his resurrected brother would follow his orders and slay the Avengers for him.
 Instead, a delirious Wonder Man approached the Avengers as they announced a new line-up to the public.
-The team were confronted by the incoherent and almost mindless Wonder Man who accused the Vision of having stole his mind, before ultimately collapsing in front of the team.
+The team was confronted by the incoherent and almost mindless Wonder Man who accused the Vision of having stolen his mind, before ultimately collapsing in front of the team.

-The Avengers eventually tracked Black Talon down to New Orleans from Wonder Man's mumblings and defeated him and his cult.
-With the voodoo practitioner and his cult no longer a threat, The Avengers were left with one of the earliest members returned to life and barely able to understand being alive again.
+The Avengers eventually tracked Black Talon down to New Orleans from Wonder Man's mumbled utterances, and defeated him and his cult.
+With the voodoo practitioner and his cult no longer a threat, The Avengers were left with one of their earliest members returned to life and barely able to understand being alive again.

 No Final Victory

 Amidst a barrage of tests to uncover the nature of his return, the newly resurrected Wonder Man managed to slip away from Avengers Mansion and began wandering the streets of New York.
 Confused and uneasy with his resurrection, Wonder Man fell under the thrall of the Living Laser who at the time was wearing the Serpent Crown.